bit-tasks/bit-docker-image/README.md

 ## NODE_HEAP_SIZE (Optional, Default 4096)

-You can specify a custom heap size for the image.
+Specify a custom heap size for the image.

 - 4096 (default)
 - 8192